tleja/StabilityR/README.md

 ```

 ***
-… more detailed documentation is coming soon.
+See `?stability` for more information.
+More detailed documentation is coming soon.